Arulmigu Sri Rajakaliamman Glass Temple

 The Arulmigu Sri Rajakaliamman Glass Temple is a Hindu temple in Johor Bahru, Johor, Malaysia.
 It is also one of the state's tourist attractions.
 The temple was listed in the Malaysian Book of Records as the first and only glass temple in the nation on 12 May 2010.

 History

-The temple, one of Johor Bahru's oldest Hindu temples, is situated next to the railway tracks between Jalan Tun Abdul Razak and Jalan Mohd Taib (or close to the Tebrau Highway).
-It started in 1922 as a simple shelter on land presented by the Sultan of Johor.
+This temple, which is one of the oldest Hindu temples in Johor Bahru, is situated next to the railway tracks between Jalan Tun Abdul Razak and Jalan Mohd Taib, near the Tebrau Highway).
+It was established in 1922 as a simple shelter on land presented by the Sultan of Johor.

-In 1991, Sri Sinnathamby Sivasamy, current temple chairman and chief priest, also known as Guru Bhagawan Sittar inherited the administration of the temple from his father.
-He is the inspiration and driving force behind the temple.
-The Guru made a commitment to rebuild the temple upon inheriting it from the humble hut it once was.
-In spite of difficulties and challenges, the temple was rebuilt and officially reopened in 1996.
+In 1991, Sri Sinnathamby Sivasamy, who is currently temple chairman and chief priest, also known as Guru Bhagawan Sittar inherited the administration of the temple from his father.
+He has been the driving force behind the temple's renovation and expansion, committing to rebuilding it from the humble hut that it once was.
+Despite facing challenges and difficulties, the temple was rebuilt and officially reopened in 1996.